jmpijll/fortimanager-mcp/README.md

 *   **FastMCP Server Logs**:
     *   When you run `fastmcp dev main.py` or `python main.py`, check the terminal output for any error messages from FastMCP or the tools themselves.
 *   **Tool Errors**:
     *   If a specific tool returns an error, the error message might indicate whether the problem is with the API call, missing parameters, or FortiManager itself.
-The `list_...` and `get_...` tools usually return a string with an error message if something goes wrong.

----

-Let's make FortiManager management smarter and more accessible! ✨
+The `